 Sixty years on, a lot has changed.
 Sure, Leave It to Beaver is still in reruns, and Graceland remains the top tourist attraction in Memphis.
 But the convenience or department store—and that Norman Rockwell vision of loyalty—is dead.

 As technological innovations have brought us everything we need at the click of a mouse, they have also hollowed out the practice of building relationships with customers.
-We've made it easier to transact with them—and they, in turn, treat loyalty as something that can be bought, sold, and replaced.
+We've made it easier to transact with them—and they, in turn, treat long-term loyalty as something that can be bought, sold, and replaced.
 And guess what?
 Your "loyalty program"—trading dollars for points for dollars—isn't making things better: Your "best" customers (those in the top 20% of spenders) are spending their dollars far and wide, according to a 2014 study by McKinsey & Company.

-1. Reimagine your category—by putting customers in the driver's seat
+1. Reimagine your category by putting customers in the driver's seat

 No matter what industry you're in, it's been utterly and permanently transformed by technology over the past 60 years.
-And though technological innovation often has a negative impact on loyalty—the easier it is to get customers, the easier it is to lose them—some of the past decade's most notable business successes have put customers at the centre of their universe.
+And though technological innovation often has a negative impact on loyalty—the easier it is to get customers, the easier it is to lose them—some of the past decade's most notable business successes have put customers at the center of their universe.

 Whether it's Tesla, Airbnb, or Slack, entire categories have been reinvented with a model that speaks to these central questions: What does the customer really want?
 What are their aspirations, and what's in their best interest?
 Why do they do the things they do?